sassoftware/restaf/packages/createApp/README.md

 - script  -- a file which has some HTML script tags to be inserted into index.html - defaults is a comment line

 --i       -- install additional dependencies ( a quoted string like "next i18next")

+--use viya-app   -- Build the viya app with builtin routing (see )

 ---